andli/cardartvoter/README.md

 ## TODO:

-- Check that we adhere to Scryfall's Rate Limits and Good Citizenship
 - For generic names like "Mountain", add a gatherer ID
 - Error loading card art handling; display a message and load a new pair
 - Handle double sided cards